1231301695/TT4L_G6_Requirements_Project/SRS.md

 Limitations: Scalability challenges in managing large numbers of simultaneous users can consume huge server memory and processing power.
 Short session timeouts can also disrupt user experience, while long timeouts can increase memory consumption and security risk if not actively managed by any users.

-Requirement: The system shall support up to 2,000 active sessions simultaneously with a configurable session timeout of 15 minutes of inactivity.
+Requirement: The system shall support up to 5,000 active sessions simultaneously, each with a fixed timeout of 15 minutes of inactivity.

 #### **1.3.1.2 Operations** {#1.3.1.2-operations}